Etiquette, housekeeping and safety

 - Ensure your workshop area is left clean and tidy at the end of your workshop.

-- Anyone who has been drinking alcohol will NOT be allowed to participate in classes – this is a serious OHS risk.
+- Anyone who has been drinking alcohol will NOT be allowed to participate in classes – this is a serious health and safety risk.

 - Drinking (in moderation and where permitted at the venue) is fine AFTER classes have finished.